rimedelis/os-setups/ubuntu-24-clean-install.md

 ### Tip: execute [ubuntu-1.sh](https://github.com/rimedelis/os-setups/blob/4860916e4dbcad4c4c6dd464b116720b5d4ec597/ubuntu-1.sh) to automate steps 1 to 8.

-### 1. Check for updates (`apt` stands for Aptitude.
+### 1. Check for updates (`apt` stands for Advanced Package Tool.
 In truth, `apt` doesn't need to be preceeded by `sudo` as it automatically performs operations with superuser privileges when necessary, but it's still standard to type it, to guarantee that the commands run successfully in all situations.)

 ```bash
 sudo apt update && sudo apt upgrade